SEIR-7-06/react_todo_walkthrough/sprints/Sprint4.md

 ## Sprint 4: Creating Todos
-We're going to create a component that handles the form that will allow a user to create todos.
-Before we build this feature, you should know that this sprint is going to explore some concepts in React that are new to us; namely, using state to hold onto form data until the user is ready to submit that data.
+We're going to create a component that contains a form that will allow a user to create todos.
+Before we build this feature, you should know that this sprint is going to explore some concepts in React that are relatively new to us; namely, using state to hold onto form data until the user is ready to submit that data.

-When the user does finally submit the form, where does that data go?
-Read on to find out more and you may want to run through this sprint two or three more times to make sure this makes sense.

-Lets write this feature to shed some more light on it.

 Let's create a file `src/components/CreateTodoForm.js` and fill it out with the following: